 This was enough for two with a side dish of rice, or some good crusty bread to soak up that garlicky, buttery olive oil.
 The fish is moist, juicy and tender.
 The veggies retain their textures and have taken on a smooth buttery flavor.
 Fresh tarragon and parsley add a pop of cooling herbal flavor.

-Our first summertime Sunday Supper at Wild Palms is one to repeat for sure!
 This was so delicious, it really exceeded expectations.
 If you want to check out what we cooked while we were here in January, check out this Antipasto Salad, it was one of my favorites from the last trip.
 Don’t forget to follow my stories on Instagram for more of our time on Tybee.
 Take care and be well! xo Kelly

 Fish and Summer Vegetables in a Foil Packet